Our expert staff is with you all the way!

 Musah is the 2014 and 2015 winner of the Ghana Tourism Authority's Regional Tour Guide of the Year award.
 His tourism experience includes M and J Tours, Hilton Hotels, and Rustic Pathways.
 He is the founder and CEO of Uprise Adventure (formerly SDL Tours).
-As the Ghana country manager for Rustic Pathways, Musah led trips for the British School of Brussels and the American School of Dubai, and as a program leader in Tanzania he led trips for the Hong Kong International School, and the American Community School of Abu Dhabi.
+Over his career guiding tours in Ghana and Tanzania, Musah has led trips for the British School of Brussels, American School of Dubai, Hong Kong International School, American Community School of Abu Dhabi, and Centennial College (Canada).
 He is a certified Wilderness First Responder and speaks more than nine languages, including English, Hausa, Twi, Fante, Gonja, Dagate, Vagala, Sissala, Kamara, and Dagbani.
 Musah began giving tours as a teenager in the north of Ghana on borrowed motorcycles.
 After earning degrees from Tamale Polytechnic, he completed hospitality training on full scholarship at HOTCATT in Accra.
 Musah was raised in Mole National Park, where his father was the longest-serving ranger in the park’s history.
+He resides in Accra.

 Co-founder and CEO

 Before founding Uprise Travel, Eric served as Ghana country director for Rustic Pathways, and as executive director of the Rustic Pathways Foundation.
-He has led programs for Rustic Pathways in Tanzania, Costa Rica, the Dominican Republic, Ghana and Australia.
+He led programs for Rustic Pathways in Tanzania, Costa Rica, the Dominican Republic, Ghana and Australia.
 A passionate traveler, he has been to more than 47 countries on six continents.
 He earned his B.A. from Washington University in St. Louis, studied abroad in Santiago, Chile, and later earned his M.Sc. in sustainable development from the Blekinge Institute of Technology in Sweden.
 Prior to his career in travel, Eric served as an intern in the Capitol Hill office of Congresswoman Zoe Lofgren and served as the candidate assistant to Connecticut gubernatorial candidate Ned Lamont.
-A native of Connecticut, USA, Eric now resides in Los Angeles, California.
+A native of Connecticut, USA, Eric now resides in California, where you can find him climbing the state's highest peaks on the weekends.
 He is a certified Wilderness First Responder and speaks English and Spanish.